-- Environmental and Social Impact Assessment (ESIA) report; - Stakeholder Engagement Plan (SEP); - Land Acquisition and Compensation Framework (LACF); and - Non-Technical Summary (NTS).
+- Environmental and Social Impact Assessment (ESIA); - Environmental and Social Action Plan (ESAP); - Environmental and Social Monitoring and Management Plan (ESSMP); - Stakeholder Engagement Plan (SEP); - Land Acquisition and Compensation Framework (LACF) and, - Non-Technical Summary (NTS).

 The Project implementation requires land acquisition.
-This LACF aims at establishing the objectives, principles and processes for land acquisition, compensation, economic displacement and livelihood restoration.
+This LACF aims at establishing the objectives, principles and processes for land acquisition, compensation, economic displacement, and livelihood restoration.
 At the later stages of Project planning, it will be necessary to develop a detailed Land Acquisition and Compensation Plan (LACP).